 Jon Payne is a versatile choir trainer/director, accompanist, organ recitalist, and jazz pianist.
 He is at home in a variety of genres: whether playing continuo for Armonico Consort in London's Cadogan Hall, directing 600 children in Birmingham's Symphony Hall, or playing the cathedral organ for a Jethro Tull concert!

-He has an active programme as an organ recitalist, and has played in Norwich, Peterborough, Durham, Worcester, Ripon, Bradford, and Exeter Cathedral - amongst many other venues in the UK and abroad.
+He has an active programme as an organ recitalist, and has played in Norwich, Peterborough, Durham, Worcester, Ripon, Bradford, and Exeter Cathedrals - amongst many other venues in the UK and abroad.
 His first love is accompanying - and his psalm accompaniment, improvisation, use of registration, hymn playing, and imaginative 'last verse' harmonies are much remarked upon wherever he plays.
-He is a former Organ Scholar of Norwich Cathedral and Sub-Organist & Assistant Director of Music at Bradford Cathedral, he has recently played for the choir of St Bartholemew the Great, London; and for the Bridgeman Singers during their visit to Peterborough Cathedral.
+He is a former Organ Scholar of Norwich Cathedral and Sub-Organist & Assistant Director of Music at Bradford Cathedral, and has recently played for the choir of St Bartholemew the Great, London; and for the Bridgeman Singers during their visit to Peterborough Cathedral.
 He has broadcast on many occasions, notably for BBC One's 'Advent Hope' series, and for an ITV broadcast of choral Georgian Mattins.